chatwoot/docs/docs/user-guide/features/notifications.md

 ### Push Notifications Section
-In this section, the user can set Push Notificaions for the chats
+In this section, the user can set Push Notifications for the conversations

 <!-- <div align="center">